Communion, or Holy Communion, is also known as the Lord’s Supper, the Eucharist and the Catholic Mass.

 2. How did Jesus introduce the concept of the Communion?

-So what is Communion, well in John’s gospel the setting was an evening meal:
+In John’s gospel, we are told that the setting was an evening meal:

 In the gospels of Matthew, Mark and Luke we are told that it was at a Passover meal with his followers:

 I have eagerly desired to eat this Passover with you before I suffer.”Luke 22:15 NIV